ProjectCRES/MACH24/README.md

 # MACH24
-A repo that contains NottsSEDS software for the Mach24 competition.
+A repo that contains Project CRES software for the Mach24 competition.